wen0320/IIFC-Net/README.md

 | D2Net    |   1.13   |    36.21   | 19.78 | 3.27 |    96    | 4.63 | 3.18 | 3.92 |
 | IIFC-Net |  0.586   |    14.93   | 19.82 | 3.28 |    96    | 4.52 | 3.72 | 3.92 |

+## The model code has been uploaded and the rest of code will be released soon ...